nccshecodes/shecodes-2020/README.md

 | classes  | ""      | -        | Add CSS classes to the generated `<picture>` element. |
 | sizes    | "100vw" | -        | Value for the [sizes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#resolution_switching_different_sizes) attribute. |

-To use the shortcode in a layout:
+To use the shortcode in a nunjucks template or markdown file:
 ```
 {% imageShortcode <src>, <alt>, <classes>, <sizes> %}
 ```
 **NOTE**:
-- The comma between arguments is required in Nunjucks templates.
+- The comma between arguments is required when using the Nunjucks template engine.
 - An error will throw if the alt text is not given.

 This example is taken from the `blog template` to generate the feature image: